-Detached double garage and a stone and timber steading.
+Detached double garage.

-Services / Roads 8 Main Service: Water: Yes: No: Electricity: Yes: No: Gas: Yes: No: Yes: Drainage: No: For comments on non-mains services, see section 15.
+Services / Roads 8 Main Service: Water: Yes: No: Electricity: Yes: No: Gas: Yes: No: Drainage: Yes: No: For comments on non-mains services, see section 15.
 8a.
 Heating: Oil fired boiler.
 9. Roads - assumed adopted (If no see section 15.
 General Remarks) Yes: No: General Condition 10.
 Essential Repairs - comments confined to defects which would materially affect the property and/or value/suitably for mortgage purposes.
 None apparent.
 Retention: Yes: No: Retention amount: 11.
 Subsidence, Settlement and Landslip: The property has been affected by previous movement but within the limitations of the inspection there was no evidence to suggest that this is ongoing.
-12. General Condition: Some items of repair and maintenance are required.

-Legal & Other Matters

-13. Alterations: Has the property been extended/converted/altered?
+12. General Condition: The property appeared to be in a condition generally consistent with its age and type.
+Legal & Other Matters 13.
+Alterations: Has the property been extended/converted/altered?
 (If yes, see section 15)

+Yes:

-Yes: ✓ No:
+No: